 New Jersey Education Association

-The New Jersey Education Association (NJEA) was founded in 1853 with a desire to improve education and to elevate the teaching profession.
+The New Jersey Education Association (NJEA) was founded in 1853 with a desire to improve education and elevate the teaching profession.
 NJEA has encouraged the AENJ to stand strong alongside all other subjects.
-They feel it is important for the AENJ to participate at the NJEA Teacher’s State Convention held in Atlantic City and to have a voice in their publication, “The Review” published monthly (September through June).
-We encourage our AENJ members to submit proposals to speak at the NJEA Teacher Conference.
+They feel it is important for the AENJ to participate at the NJEA Teacher’s State Convention held in Atlantic City and to have a voice in their publication, “The Review,” published monthly (September through June).
+Although AENJ will not physically be at NJEA this year, we encourage our AENJ members to submit proposals to speak at the NJEA Teacher Conference.

 AENJ at NJEA offers all members an opportunity to get artistically and creatively involved at the convention.
 Art is not just for art teachers anymore!

 This year AENJ will have a GALLERY BOOTH of Student Art on display at the 2022 NJEA Convention.

 - We will collect student art for the NJEA Convention exhibition and the NJPAC Fall-Winter Student Art Exhibit at our Fall Conference: Together in Art.

 - This AENJ Back Label must be attached to each submitted artwork.